reynamarie/week4lab/index.md

 ![Image](yasqueen.jpg)
 ![Image](yasqueen2.jpg)

 - This command is used to display the matched lines in a file.
-It is useful for focusing on the content in a file.
+It is useful for focusing on the content in a file and